 Blue-chip stocks in the U.S. soared as the lawmakers and the White House announced a $2 trillion stimulus package on Wednesday.

 Several Chinese biopharma stocks led the biggest gainers, despite some of the stocks in the biopharma sector were among the losers.
-Also, select solar energy and real estate stocks soared.
+Also, the solar energy stocks gained on Wednesday, together with some real estate stocks.

-The stock in Happiness Biotech Group Ltd. (Nasdaq: HAPP) skyrocketed 40% to $3.54 per American depositary share after the company's announcement that it has had a breakthrough in its effort to develop a Covid-19 testing kit in coordination Fuzhou University.
+The stock in Happiness Biotech Group Ltd. (Nasdaq: HAPP) skyrocketed 40% to $3.54 per American depositary share on Wednesday after the company's announcement that it has had a breakthrough in its effort to develop a Covid-19 testing kit with Fuzhou University.

 Shares in I-Mab (Nasdaq: IMAB) soared 13% to $13 per share on Wednesday.